ssama8/Portfolio/README.md

 ## Home Page

 The home page has an overview at the top and a showcase with a slider that smoothly toggles through every project.

+This is done using useEffect that runs every x seconds depending on the value of the variable.
+In the settings dropdown you can change the speed of the slider o make it slower or faster.

-You can turn the slider off and on, as well as change the slider speed in the settings.
+You can also turn the slider off and on, as well as change the slider speed in the settings.
 Below the slider has a section with a brief description for each project and links to go to th e projects page.
 At the bottom has a sectionwith all of the technologies I have experience with

 ### Projects